Splitting probabilities of confined chiral active Brownian particles: Active particles in a corrugated channel

 In Fig.~\ref{fig:FJ}(a), we show the splitting probability $\overline{p}_R$ for PBPs ($Pe=0$) in a corrugated channel, as defined in Eq.~\eqref{eq:FJ-passive}, for three values of the corrugation amplitude: $\alpha=0$ (no axial modulation; flat channel), $\alpha=0.5$, and $\alpha=0.9$.
 For $\alpha=0$, the channel reduces to a straight geometry, and $\overline{p}_R$ coincides with the splitting probability for PBPs in a 1D interval, increasing linearly with the initial position as particles start closer to the right exit.
 As the corrugation amplitude $\alpha$ increases, geometric confinement progressively biases transport: the splitting probability increases for particles starting at $x<0$ and decreases for those starting at $x>0$, relative to the straight channel case.
-When $\alpha \neq 0$, the right exit lies in a narrow section, making it more difficult for particles starting at $0 < x < 1$ to escape through it compared to a flat channel.
+When $\alpha > 0$, the right exit lies in a narrow section, making it more difficult for particles starting at $0 < x < 1$ to escape through it compared to a flat channel.
 As a result, $\overline{p}_R$ decreases for $0 <x <1$ as $\alpha$ increases.
+On the other hand, for $\alpha <0$, the narrow neck lies at the midpoint of the domain; in this case, $\overline{p}_R$ for $0<x<1$ increases as $\alpha$ becomes more negative.

 Figures~\ref{fig:FJ}(b) and~(c) show the splitting probability $\langle \overline{p}_R\rangle$, computed from FEM simulations of the Fick--Jacobs equation ~\eqref{eq:FJ-finaleq}, for particles initialized with a uniform orientation distribution.
-Figure~\ref{fig:FJ}(b) presents results for ABPs ($Pe=10,\ \chi=0$), while Fig.~\ref{fig:FJ}(c) shows the corresponding results for CAPs ($Pe=10,\ \chi=10$).
+Figure~\ref{fig:FJ}(b) presents results for ABPs ($Pe=10,\ \chi=0$), while Fig.~\ref{fig:FJ}(c) shows the corresponding results for CABPs ($Pe=10,\ \chi=10$).
 In both cases, the qualitative effect of the corrugation amplitude $\alpha$ on the splitting probability is similar to that observed for PBPs in Fig.~\ref{fig:FJ}(a).
 Specifically, increasing $\alpha$ enhances the splitting probability for particles starting at $x<0$ and reduces it for those starting at $x>0$, reflecting the increasing influence of geometric confinement and associated entropic barriers, despite the left-right symmetry of the channel.